 - All human sensory experiences are simply a hallucination experienced by humans, a figment of their imaginations and illusions.

-- If human is to break from the secondary dream, he’s still trapped in a primary dream
+- If a human is to break from the secondary dream, he’s still trapped in a primary dream

 I stand amid the roar